 6.1 Social and economic implications include, but are not limited to, the impact of the substance on the communities where they are made and used, whether the use of the substance favors any economic structure and scale, and the historical use of the substance in traditional foods.

 6.2 Consumer perceptions of the compatibility of inputs shall be taken into account.
 Inputs should not meet resistance or opposition of consumers of organic products.
 An input might be reasonably considered by consumers to be incompatible with organic production in situations where there is scientific uncertainty about the impact of the substance on the environment or human health.
-Inputs should respect the general opinion of consumers about what is natural and organic, e.g. genetic engineering is neither natural nor organic.
+Inputs should respect the general opinion of consumers about what is natural and organic.

 6.3 Inputs used for animal feed and livestock production shall be evaluated for their impact on animal health, welfare, and behavior.
 Medications must either alleviate or prevent animal suffering.
 Animal inputs that cause suffering or have a negative influence on the natural behavior or physical functioning of animals kept at the farm may be prohibited or restricted.